flashwing-04/showtime-website-project-archive/content/ss23/master/m2-mentist/future.md

 * **Gratitude diary**

 To promote positivity and gratitude, the future development of the chatbot includes a "happiness diary" feature.
 Users will have the option to record moments of joy, gratitude, and personal achievements.
-This diary will serve as a source of encouragement and serve as a reminder of the positives in their lives, contributing to overall mental well-being.
+This diary will serve as a source of encouragement and as a reminder of the positives in their lives, contributing to overall mental well-being.